codecygen/109-Full-Stack-App-FrontEnd-React-Backend-REST-API/server/README.md

   The token contains JSON Data + Signature = JWT (JSON Web Token)

-  Here, signature can only be verified by the server.
+  Here, signature can only be verified by the server and it is created by the server.

   <img src="pictures/REST-API-Auth.png" alt="rest-api-auth" style="width:400px">